-The steps for propagating credentials across the CORBA-to-SOAP router, as shown in Figure 40, can be described, as follows:
+The steps for propagating credentials across the CORBA-to-SOAP router, as shown in Figure 43, can be described, as follows:

 Stage Description 1 The client initializes the GSSUP username, password, and domain credentials, $u/p/d$, and sends these credentials, embedded in a GIOP service context, across to the router.
-2 The router extracts the received GSSUP username, password, and domain credentials, $u/p/d$, and transfers them into WSSE credentials, consisting of a username and a password.
+2 The router extracts the received GSSUP username, password, and domain credentials, $u/p/d$, and transfers them into WSS credentials, consisting of a username and a password.
 The domain name is discarded.
-3 The WSSE credentials, $\mathrm{u/p}$, are sent on to the SOAP server inside a WSSE SOAP header.
-4 The SOAP server authenticates the received WSSE credentials, u/p , by calling out to the Artix security service (this step is performed automatically by the $artix_security$ plug-in).
+3 The WSS credentials, ${\tt u/p},$ are sent on to the SOAP server inside a WSS SOAP header.
+4 The SOAP server authenticates the received WSS credentials, u/p , by calling out to the Artix security service (this step is performed automatically by the artix_security plug-in).
+Demonstration code Demonstration code for this CORBA-to-SOAP scenario is available from the following location: ArtixInstallDir/artix/Version/demos/security/secure_corba_soap Enabling WSS propagation To enable WSS propagation (where received username and password credentials are inserted into the outgoing GSSUP credentials by the router), set the following router configuration variable to true: policies:bindings:soap:gssup propagation = "true"; Enabling token propagation Additionally, you can enable Artix security token propagation by setting the following router configuration variable to true: policies:bindings:soap:token_propagation = "true";

-Demonstration code

-Demonstration code for this CORBA-to-SOAP scenario is available from the following location:

-ArtixInstallDir/artix/Version/demos/security/secure corba soap policies:bindings:soap:gssup propagation = "true";